intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 Note that the Cluster Serving quick start example will run on your local node only.
 Check the [Deploy Your Own Cluster Serving](#deploy-your-own-cluster-serving) section for how to configure and run Cluster Serving in a distributed fashion.

-For more details, you could also see the log and performance by go to `localhost:6006` in your browser and refer to [Logs and Visualization](#logs-and-visualization), or view the source code of `quick_start.py` [here](https://github.com/intel-analytics/analytics-zoo/blob/master/pyzoo/zoo/serving/quick_start.py), or refer to [API Guide](APIGuide.md).
+For more details, refer to following sections.

 ## Workflow Overview